zumalabs/frontend-challenge/README.md

-# The Zuma Labs Frontend Challenge
+# Manjoot - Zuma Frontend Challenge submission

-Welcome to the Zuma Labs Frontend Developer Challenge.
-Please read all of the instructions in this ReadMe before beginning and refer back to it as required.

-This task is designed to see how you like to code.
-There are no right or wrong ways to complete the challenge but we have some acceptance criteria we would like you to hit.
+I hope you are well!
+In this repo you will find my submission for the Zuma front end challenge.

-## What are we asking you to build?
+## What I was aked to build?

 **A React component(s) that fulfills the following brief:**